ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: screen}

 The following example identifies the file share by name.
-This is a replica share that is based on the `dp2` profile, and access to the share is granted by using security groups.
+This share is a replica share that is based on the `dp2` profile, and access to the share is granted by using security groups.
 The output provides information about the source file share and the replication details, too.

 ```sh
 $ ibmcloud is share my-fs-cli-1-replica